Fire Operations Technician/Equipment Operator

 Special Instructions to Applicants

-Prospective candidates should apply online at http://jobs.colostate.edu/postings/48250.
-Applicants must meet the minimum qualifications in the announcement to be considered for hire.
-Apply no later than September 29, 2017, for full consideration.
+Applicants must meet the required qualifications in the announcement to be considered for hire.
+Apply no later than February 18, 2018, 11:59 pm (MT) for full consideration.
 Upload each of the items below individually as a Word Document (.doc), PDF (.pdf), or Rich Text Format (.rtf).
 Please note that incomplete applications cannot be considered.
 Please remove social security numbers and birthdates from application materials.
 A complete application consists of:

 Conditions of Employment

-Pre-employment Criminal Background Check (required for new hires), Valid Driver’s License - Class B
+Pre-employment Criminal Background Check (required for new hires), Valid Driver’s License - Must Drive - Class B CDL within 6 months of employment

 Search Contact Jacie Ullrich email@example.com